 They’re about the same size.
 Both birds are known for their aggression — the Noisy Miner can be extremely territorial over an area with nectar-producing plants and the Indian Myna can attack other birds to get the best nesting holes.

-From this point on I’ll show the differences.
-I’ll let the pictures say the rest.
+From this point on I’ll show the differences and let the pictures say the rest.